junikimm717/fls-assignment-public/busybox/README.md

 # Busybox

-To get started on this lab, run `../docker/busybox-container.sh` which will drop you into a dev shell.
+To get started on this lab, run `../docker/busybox-container.sh` which will drop you into a dev container.

 The goal of this assignment is to generate a minimal root filesystem that can be used as an initramfs image.
 To do this, you will need to install musl libc,